ry-animal/valkyriefinance/documentation/ZUSTAND_IMPLEMENTATION.md

 ## Overview

-We've successfully implemented comprehensive state management using Zustand across the Valkryie Finance platform.
+We've successfully implemented comprehensive state management using Zustand across the Valkyrie Finance platform.
 This provides type-safe, lightweight, and developer-friendly state management that works seamlessly with our existing tRPC + TanStack Query architecture.

 ## Store Architecture